 Acehnese Village Life

-In 2000, the rate of infant mortality was 39.71 deaths per 1,000 live births, which was the fourth lowest rate recorded in Indonesia (after the national capital region of Jakarta, the highly urbanized Yogyakarta region, and North Sulawesi).
+In 2000, the infant mortality rate was 39.71 deaths per 1,000 live births, the fourth lowest rate recorded in Indonesia (after the national capital region of Jakarta, the highly urbanized Yogyakarta region, and North Sulawesi).
 Because of neglect by the central government, the effects of insurgency, and military repression, which were exacerbated by the devastation caused by the earthquakes and tsunamis of December 2004 and March 2005, Aceh has been deprived of a level of development that is commensurate with its natural resource wealth for many years.
-However, since the post-tsunami peace agreement, this situation has begun to improve slowly.
+However, since the post-tsunami peace agreement, this situation has slowly improved.

 Marriage of an uncle or aunt, as well as a nephew or niece, is forbidden.
 First cousins, particularly the children of two brothers or two sisters, should not marry each other.
-Yet, this does happen rather frequently, despite the fact that it is considered extremely bad.
+Yet, this does happen rather frequently, even though it is considered extremely bad.

-With the exception of some situations where one family is wealthier, a newlywed couple often stays with the wife's parents after their wedding.
-As part of the marriage contract, the wife's parents agree to financially assist the couple until they have their first child.
+Except for some situations where one family is wealthier, a newlywed couple often stays with the wife's parents after their wedding.
+As part of the marriage contract, the wife's parents agree to assist the couple financially until they have their first child.

-In the case of impoverished families, the husband does not live in his in-laws' home but rather merely pays visits to his wife there, still considering his own mother's village to be his home.
-For couples who are married and come from the same village, the guy will spend his nights in the meunasah while he is not with his wife.
-In other parts of the world, many spouses trade or produce coffee far away from their families, returning just for the Ramadan celebrations.
+In the case of impoverished families, the husband does not live in his in-laws' home but merely visits his wife there, still considering his own mother's village to be his home.
+For married couples from the same village, the guy will spend his nights in the meunasah while not with his wife.
+Many spouses trade or produce coffee far away from their families in other parts of the world, returning just for the Ramadan celebrations.

-When it comes to their interactions with one another, the in-laws are very formal, at least until the birth of the first child.
-For this reason, fathers-in-law will often sleep in the back room of the house to avoid hearing or bumping into their sons-in-law; they will even communicate with them solely via the wall.
+Regarding their interactions, the in-laws are very formal, at least until the birth of the first child.
+For this reason, fathers-in-law often sleep in the back room of the house to avoid hearing or bumping into their sons-in-law; they will even communicate with them solely via the wall.
 When a man's wife is absent, he feels much closer to his younger in-law siblings, who can function as intermediaries between the man and his in-law parents when the wife is absent.

-Children are more inclined to confide in their mother than they are to confide in their father, and they are more likely to discuss their difficulties with the former than with the latter (mothers raise the children, while fathers are usually away all day working).
+Children are more inclined to confide in their mother than they are to confide in their father, and they are more likely to discuss their difficulties with the former than with the latter (mothers raise children, while fathers are usually away all day working).
 The relationship between fathers and their grown children is typically strained, with the father frequently portraying himself as an "autocratic" figure.
-Furthermore, despite the fact that the father's siblings are accountable for his children in the event of his death, children tend to have a stronger emotional attachment to the mother's relatives.
-Grandparents like spoiling their grandkids, and as a result, parents prefer that their children do not spend time with their grandparents.
+Furthermore, even though the father's siblings are accountable for his children in the event of his death, children tend to have a stronger emotional attachment to the mother's relatives.
+Grandparents like spoiling their grandkids, so parents prefer that their children do not spend time with their grandparents.

 Acehnese Cultural Heritage

 A few examples of traditional dances are the tari ranub lampuan, which depicts young women distributing betel to guests; the Arab-influenced seudati agam for males and seudati inong for females; the saman, in which dancers sit in a row on the ground, performing coordinated hand and body movements in a dynamic rhythm; and the ramphak, a female dance demonstrating courage in the face of the Dutch.
-Rapa-i is a sort of musical performance that involves the accompaniment of chanting with the rebana tambourine.
+Rapa-i is a musical performance that accompanies chanting with the rebana tambourine.

 It is through wet-rice agriculture that the vast majority of Acehnese make their living.
 Most fields begin as swampland that has been sectioned off; just a few rely on irrigation from rivers and streams.
-Irrigation is managed by males who collaborate with women who plant and weed the fields.
+Irrigation is managed by males collaborating with women who plant and weed the fields.

-Swidden (shifting-cultivation) fields, located outside of the hamlet, supply additional crops such as dry rice, chilies, papayas, sweet potatoes, and vegetables for the village's needs.
-Previously, pepper was the most important cash crop; presently, coffee is the most important cash crop.
-A job as a trader, who sells agricultural products, can be a good alternative to farming.
+Swidden (shifting-cultivation) fields outside the hamlet supply additional crops such as dry rice, chilies, papayas, sweet potatoes, and vegetables for the village's needs.
+Previously, pepper was the most important cash crop (presently, coffee is the most important cash crop).
+A job as a trader selling agricultural products can be an excellent alternative to farming.

-Fishing is another important source of income; traditionally, pawang guilds, each consisting of a leader and a boat crew, divided up a length of coast among themselves to maximize their profits.
-The Acehnese also raise cattle and water buffalo, and they sell their animals as far away as Medan, where they live.
+Fishing is another important source of income; traditionally, pawang guilds, consisting of a leader and a boat crew, divided up a length of coast to maximize their profits.
+The Acehnese also raise cattle and water buffalo, selling their animals as far away as Medan, where they live.
 Even though there is a dairy business, it was started by Bengali immigrants and is still run by them.

 In the past, the principal exports were rubber from plantations and palm oil from palm oil plantations.
-Today, the production of oil and natural gas helps to grow small towns and cities.
+Today, oil and natural gas production helps grow small towns and cities.